-- Satisfactory Academic Progress for financial aid applicants will be determined at the end of each payment period/semester. - Students who were initially in good standing but now have a cumulative GPA of less than 2.0 and/or their successful completion rate is less than 67% will receive Warning notifications by email but remain eligible for the following term of enrollment in the LACCD. - Students will be disqualified if they have one or more of the following academic deficiencies: - Total units attempted (excluding remedial ESL and other remedial classes) are equal to or greater than 150% of the normal length of their academic program. - Associate or higher degree earned outside the LACCD. - Cumulative GPA is less than 2.0 following a semester for which the student received a Warning Notification. - Cumulative successful completion is less than 67% following a semester for which the student received a Warning Notification. - Students who are disqualified from financial aid will notified by email and receive information regarding the petition process. - A student who has been disqualified at any college in the LACCD is disqualified at all colleges within the LACCD.
+- Satisfactory Academic Progress for financial aid applicants will be determined at the end of each payment period/semester. - Students who were initially in good standing but now have a cumulative GPA of less than 2.0 and/or their successful completion rate is less than 67% will receive Warning notifications by email but remain eligible for the following term of enrollment in the LACCD. - Students will be disqualified if they have one or more of the following academic deficiencies: - Total units attempted (excluding remedial ESL and other remedial classes) are equal to or greater than 150% of the normal length of their academic program. - Cumulative GPA is less than 2.0 following a semester for which the student received a Warning Notification. - > Cumulative successful completion is less than 67% following a semester for which the student received a Warning Notification. - Students who are disqualified from financial aid will be notified by email and receive information regarding the petition process. - Student with extenuating circumstances are encouraged to complete the petition process at their Home School to regain financial aid eligibility.
+Please check with our college for the submission deadline. - A student who has been disqualified at any college in the LACCD is disqualified at all colleges within the LACCD.